ermaitland/ga-project-3-frontend/README.md

 We chose to use Trello to organise our tasks and as a way to keep on track with what the other members in the group had completed or were working on.
 This was the biggest project we had done so far so we know communication between the members was key.
 We were also on constant zoom calls and scheduled in a stand-up at the beginning of each day to review the progress and let the members know what section you were tackling next.

-We decided that everyone would do an aspect of backend and continue it through to frontend so we would all be involved in the fullstack application.
+We decided that everyone would do an aspect of the back-end and continue it through to the front-end so we would all be involved in the fullstack application.
 I was on Users, Linh did products and Joel did brands.
 My sections included the logging in, register, user profiles and individual profiles.
 I then also took on the reviews as I had completed my sections before the others.
-I carried these pages into the front end design for them and then also did the home page and navbar.
+I carried these pages into the front-end design and then also did the home page and navbar on the front-end.

 # Build/Code Process